tarman3/Detessellate/Macros/MeshPlacement/README.md

 <img width="64" height="64" alt="MeshPlacement" src="https://github.com/user-attachments/assets/57233128-99af-42cd-b23f-17bc44b23b97" />

-A FreeCAD macro to position one or more selected meshes at the global origin based on their bounding box.
+A FreeCAD macro to position one or more selected meshes or solids at the global origin based on their bounding box.
 This tool provides a dock widget with intuitive buttons to **center** or **align** meshes along X, Y, Z axes (or combinations like XY, XYZ).
 It works on single or multiple selected meshes, with undo safety and a clean UI layout.

 <img width="1228" height="800" alt="image" src="https://github.com/user-attachments/assets/a15c7244-2c3f-4190-8c75-4178c0d279d4" />